diagrams/diagrams-doc/doc/manual.rst

 In addition, the `scaleInvPrim` function creates a scale-invariant diagram from a primitive (such as a path).
-At the moment it is not possible to create a scale-invariant diagram from another *diagram* (since this would require nesting diagrams in a funny way).
+At the moment it is not possible to create a scale-invariant diagram from another *diagram*.

 Tips and tricks
 ===============